* Hollywood Institute of Beauty Careers is proud of the International character of its student body and welcomes students from other nations *

 - Certification of financial ability to meet tuition and other necessary expenses or ability to qualify for financial aid as an eligible non-citizen.

-- For Applicants whose primary language is Spanish, Hollywood Institute of Beauty Careers is proud to offer the Cosmetology program in Spanish
+- For Applicants whose primary language is Spanish, Hollywood Institute of Beauty Careers is proud to to offer Cosmetologia (Cosmetology) and Especialista Completo (Full Specialist) in Spanish

 International Student Application process

 Applicants who are not citizens or permanent residents of the United States are considered international students.

 All students interested in studying with Hollywood Institute of Beauty Careers will need to apply for the M-1 Visa.
 In support of your application for an M-1 Visa, Hollywood Institute of Beauty Careers is authorized to issue a Form I-20.
 The following are steps that you must follow in order to successfully enter into the United States to begin studies with Hollywood Institute of Beauty Careers.